Ashbury, Oxfordshire: Church of England

 The Church of England parish church of Saint Mary was originally Norman but was rebuilt in the 13th century.
+Thomas Stock pioneered the first Sunday school in England during 1777, with the first Sunday school being held in the chancel of the Church.
 In the 20th century the artist Martin Travers converted the north transept into a chapel of Saint Hubert in memory of Evelyn, Countess Craven who had lived at Ashdown House in the parish.
 The church is a Grade I listed building.
 St Mary's parish is now part of the Benefice of Shrivenham and Ashbury, which also includes the parishes of Bourton, Compton Beauchamp, Fernham, Longcot and Watchfield.
 The west tower has a ring of six bells.
 Henry III Bagley of Chacombe, Northamptonshire cast the second, third and fourth bells in 1733.
 W&J Taylor cast the fifth and tenor bells in 1845, probably at the bell-foundry they had in Oxford at the time.
 Mears and Stainbank of the Whitechapel Bell Foundry cast the treble bell in 1873.
 The church also has a Sanctus bell that James Wells of Aldbourne, Wiltshire cast in 1800.